Aissac/radiant-member-extension/README.md

     <script src="/javascripts/cookiejar.js" type="text/javascript"></script>
     <script src="/javascripts/member.js" type="text/javascript"></script>

-`MemberSessionsController` which handles the authentication logic, can assign three flash messages:
+There are four flash messages assigned:

 When the member logs in successfully we set the `flash[:notice] = "Logged in successfully"`.
-To see the flash you need to put in the `MEMBER_HOME_PATH` page the following snippet:
+To see the flash you need to put in the `Member.home_path` page the following snippet:

     <div id="flash" style="display:none"></div>
     <script type="text/javascript">